object-oriented-python/object-oriented-programming/doc/source/2_programs_in_files.rst

     installable.

-    Pytest can't easily test installability for you, so once you have managed to install your package yourself, commit and push to github to check that the tests there are also able to install your package.
+    Pytest can't easily test installability for you, so once you have managed to install your package yourself, commit and push to GitHub to check that the tests there are also able to install your package.

 .. proof:exercise::